ansible/ansible/docsite/rst/playbooks_conditionals.rst

       - command: /bin/something
         when: result|failed

-      # In older versions of ansible use |success, now both are valid but succedded uses the correct tense.
+      # In older versions of ansible use |success, now both are valid but succeeded uses the correct tense.
       - command: /bin/something_else
         when: result|succeeded